Chairman of the Governors

 Graham returned a few years ago to the UK with his family (2 of his 4 sons are still at Woodbridge School) after 24 years living abroad.
+He is Chair of Institute of Directors in Suffolk and a Prince’s Trust mentor.
+In the past, he was a member of the supervisory board of The British School in The Netherlands and a Trustee of Dulwich College Beijing.
 He: volunteers; invests in start-ups and scale-ups; and holds board/trustee roles – his ‘third’ career.
-In Suffolk, he is Chair of Institute of Directors, a member of the Ipswich City Deal Skills Board and a Prince’s Trust mentor.
-In the past he was a member of the supervisory board of The British School in The Netherlands and a Trustee of Dulwich College Beijing.

 Bryan Laxton Member of the Finance and Audit Committee (and Investment Sub Committee).